 Below are the main governance information and policies that underpin how the Society makes its decisions and conducts its core activities.

-The Royal Australian Historical Society is a not-for-profit organisation and is limited by guarantee.
+The Royal Australian Historical Society is a not-for-profit organisation limited by guarantee.
 As a registered charity, it is subject to the rules of the Australian Charities and Not for Profits Commission (ACNC).
 Our charity details are available on the ACNC charity register.

 ABN: 91 000 027 654